tomseely/tomseely.github.io/docs/index.md

 <small>By Shrayus Masanam, Thomas Seely, Harman Singh, Anthony Taveras</small>

 Outlook is part of the Microsoft Office Suite, which has been adopted by Virginia Tech.
 Consequently, Outlook has become an integral application for Virginia Tech students.
-It provides a platform to recieve the many emails students get such as Canvas updates, academic advisor newsletters, as well as providing a central calendar to keep track of events.
+It provides a platform to receive the many emails students get such as Canvas updates, academic advisor newsletters, as well as providing a central calendar to keep track of events.

 However, some of Outlook's features are not obvious, nor enabled by default, leading to a loss in potential productivity.
 For example, many users don't know that you can set up the software to automatically sort your emails into folders, or have your schedule automatically imported into your calendar.
 Our guide aims to show VT students the tools they have available to maximize their productivity within Outlook.